 Coursework in the ABA certificate program and the exceptional education master’s degree program emphasizes social justice while addressing issues and trends related to equitable service delivery, according to Sara Jozwik, associate professor of teaching and learning, who co-led development of the ABA program with Elizabeth Drame, professor of teaching and learning and special assistant to the vice chancellor of the Division of Diversity, Equity and Inclusion, and Denise Ross-Page, chair of inclusive education at Kennesaw State University.
 UWM doctoral candidate, Carisa Johnson, also plays a critical role in the ongoing coordination and management of the ABA graduate program.

 As a form of therapy, applied behavioral analysis is evidence-based and focuses on building social skills, communication skills, academic skills, self-care skills, and motor dexterity.
 Principles of applied behavioral analysis are used in practice to increase helpful behaviors while decreasing harmful behaviors, where the categories of “helpful” and “harmful” are described with input from individuals with disability labels and/or their caregivers.
-The broader goal of applied behavioral analysis is to change socially significant behavior to a degree deemed meaningful to respective stakeholders, including individuals and caregivers.
+The broader goal of applied behavioral analysts is to change socially significant behavior to a degree deemed meaningful to respective stakeholders, including individuals and caregivers.

 The curriculum for UWM’s graduate ABA program includes the Applied Behavior Analysis International (ABAI) Verified Course Sequence (VCS).
 Along with coursework, candidates can complete experience hours and must pass a culminating exam to become Board Certified Behavior Analysts (BCBAs).
 BCBAs can meet community needs in a wide range of settings.